Wisconsin Alcohol and Drug Use Statistics

 Wisconsin is a state characterized by its hills of the Superior Highlands, other major high points, lakes, and wetlands—all of which separate it into five distinct regions: The Lake Superior Lowland, the Northern Highland, the Central Plain, the Western Upland, and the Eastern Ridges and Lowlands.
 Its most populous cities also include Milwaukee, Madison, Green Bay, and Kenosha.

-One of the most important things to consider when you’re searching for a “drug rehab near me” or an “alcohol rehab near me” is the type of setting that will be best for your recovery.
+One of the most important things to consider when identifying a rehab center is the type of setting that will be best for your recovery.
 For example, would you prefer the noise of the city or serene nature scapes?

 Alcohol and Drug Laws in Wisconsin